-- The central scenario ("SG Central") predicts a continuing economic slowdown in the euro area in 2024 with only a modest rebound in 2025.
-The fall in inflation, around 2.5%, will be accompanied by an increase in the unemployment rate.
-The ECB would lower its interest rates starting in Spring 2024 but would continue scaling down its balance sheet at least until 2025 (reducing its direct purchases on the market).
-It is expected that in the U.S.A, too, economic growth shall decelerate in 2024, interest rates shall decrease, and inflation shall remain on a downward trend while the unemployment rate increases; - the favourable scenario ("SG Favourable") describes an accelerated economic growth compared to the trajectory projected in the central scenario; this growth may result from improved supply conditions owing to a positive shock on productivity or from unexpectedly improved demand conditions.
-In both cases, stronger growth will have a positive impact on employment and the profitability of companies;

-the stressed scenario ("SG Stress") corresponds to a crisis situation leading to a negative deviation in GDP compared to the central scenario.
+- The favourable scenario ("SG Favourable") describes an accelerated economic growth compared to the trajectory projected in the central scenario; this growth may result from improved supply conditions owing to a positive shock on productivity or from unexpectedly improved demand conditions.
+In both cases, stronger growth will have a positive impact on employment and the profitability of companies. - The stressed scenario ("SG Stress") corresponds to a crisis situation leading to a negative deviation in GDP compared to the central scenario.
 This scenario may result from a financial crisis (2008 crisis, euro area crisis...), an exogenous crisis (Covid-19-like pandemic) or a combination of both.

-These scenarios are developed by Société Générale Economic and Sector Research for all the entities of the SG Group based, in particular, on the information published by the statistical institutes in each country.

-Forecasts of institutions (IMF, Global Bank, ECB, OECD...) and the consensus among market economists serve as a reference to challenge the SG Group's forecasts.
+These scenarios are developed by Société Générale Economic and Sector Research for all the entities of the Société Générale Group based, in particular, on the information published by the statistical institutes in each country.
+Institutional forecasts produced by organisations like the IMF, the World Bank, the ECB and the OECD and the consensus among market economists serve as a reference to challenge the Société Générale Group's forecasts.

-The scenarios provided by the SG Group economists are incorporated into the expected credit loss provisioning models over a three-year horizon, followed by a two-year period to gradually return by the fifth year to the average probability of default observed during the calibration period.
-The assumptions made by the SG Group with a view to developing these macroeconomic scenarios have been updated during the fourth quarter 2023 to account for uncertainties about the macroeconomic context.
+The scenarios provided by the Group economists are incorporated into the expected credit loss provisioning models over a three-year horizon, followed by a two-year period to gradually return by the fifth year to the average probability of default observed during the calibration period.
+The assumption made by the Group to develop these macroeconomic scenarios have been updated during the fourth quarter 2024.